-So, while you may see a few cranes towering above and scaffolding hiding historic facades, this shouldn't detract from all the amazing places there are to discover too.
+So, while you may see a few cranes towering above and scaffolding hiding historic facades, this shouldn't detract from all the amazing places that are still there.

 Few cities can boast a public space like Sheffield’s Winter Garden and its outdoor companion the Peace Gardens.